Skip to main content

 Ākonga can investigate price for a wide range of organisations.
 They can be commercial or community-based, and real or hypothetical.
 Familiar contexts will enable ākonga to better identify relevant financial and non-financial information.

 This Achievement Standard can also be part of a programme of learning in which ākonga run their own organisation.
 They will determine a price for their organisation’s goods or services.
-They then react in real time to an introduced change in internal or external factors.

 The intent of the Achievement Standard